leonw774/lreng/README.md

 # ɭeŋ

-A simple functional programming language.
+Lreng is a simple intepreted programming language.
 The main idea is to build a minimal language that works on binary tree: it is parsed into a binary AST and has "Pair" as its only container data type.
+It has strong, dynamic typing and supports first-class citizen anonymous function and closure.

 ## Usage